-Yes, absolutely as long as it suits the employer.
-Your training programme will just take longer than if you were working full-time.
+Yes, absolutely as long as it suits the employer and training provider.
+Your training programme will take longer than if you were working full-time.

 I already have a degree but I can’t find the right career for me, can I be an apprentice?

 Yes, as long as the apprenticeship training is either at a higher level or in an unrelated area of study to your degree.